Cycling Slovakia – Why it Should Be Your Next Destination

 cycling in slovakia route map

-Even though Slovakia is not a big country, thanks to its mountains there are many choices when it comes to bicycle touring itineraries.
+Even though Slovakia is not a large country, thanks to its mountains, there are many options for bicycle touring itineraries.

 Tip: to better follow the itinerary descriptions, open the map above in another window or tab.